 Tell me a little about how you got started in the marketing industry and how it translates into your business today?

 I am a marketing focused virtual assistant and I like to think I have a bit of a holistic approach when it comes to clients.
 When I worked for a big agency and had clients it was “no matter what they need, just get it done”.
-I noticed that a lot of times, people who were just starting in business, didn’t have much of an idea about branding or brand messaging or how important it is to have a specific guideline.
+I noticed that a lot of times, people who were just starting in business, didn’t have any idea how to brand their business or how important it is to have a specific guideline for your brand messaging.

-It feels a lot like I’m molding companies and helping them find their marketing feet.
+When I help business with their brand, it feels a lot like I’m molding the company and helping them find their marketing feet.

 I got my start because I love a good story.
-I think the whole point behind good branding is you connect with a human story, and that is what a lot of people fail to grasp when they are starting their own business.
+I think the whole point behind good branding is connecting with the human story, and that is what a lot of people fail to grasp when they are starting their own business.

 What were you doing before you moved to Bali to start your own business, where was your head at?